goat-community/p4b-website/content/en/docs/station_count.md

 #### Definition

 This indicator represents the average number of departures for public transportation per hour.
-It serves as the foundation for the ÖV Güteklassen, but can also be utilized on its own as a straightforward measure for public transport information at a station level.
+It serves as the foundation for the [ÖV Güteklassen](/en/docs/oev_gueteklasse/ "Indicator documentation for public transport quality classes"), but can also be utilized on its own as a straightforward measure for public transport information at a station level.
 It offers a summary of a station's performance during a specific time window and day, providing valuable information for planning authorities.

 #### Calculation

-Similar to [ÖV Güteklassen](/en/docs/oev_gueteklasse/ "Indicator documentation for public transport") , this indicator retrieves data from the GOAT database's GTFS files.
+Similar to ÖV Güteklassen (public transport quality classes), this indicator retrieves data from the GOAT database's GTFS files.

 The calculation involves utilizing tables such as __stop_times__, __stop_times_optimized__, __stops__, and __calendar_dates__.
 However, it excludes on-demand service lines in the process.